edamla/mediterraneanagency/_books/2021-09-01-history-of-the-prophets-for-youth.md

 the path to paradise, a knowledge reserved only for the prophets.
 Thus, God sent prophets in every era, numbering over a hundred thousand, to guide humanity.
-These prophets endured immense hard- ships and even martyrdom in their sacred duty.
+These prophets endured immense hard ships and even martyrdom in their sacred duty.
 The book provides glimpses of their challenging lives.
-As readers explore these stories, they are prompted to reflect on parallels between events in today’s world and those in the history of the proph- ets, including the occurrence of pandemics akin to the coronavirus.”
+As readers explore these stories, they are prompted to reflect on parallels between events in today’s world and those in the history of the prophets, including the occurrence of pandemics akin to the coronavirus.”
 <!--more-->